 One reason I went back to a flip phone is because I never wanted to have the internet in my pocket as useful as people find it, I find it more valuable to use my mind.
 I like memorizing directions and not having the ability to google every little thing.
 I think people use less of their memory and brains today because google thinks for them.
+We are so reliant on our smart phones that our smart phones are making us stupid.
+People are constantly looking down.
 I am tired of seeing people’s heads down on their phones, they do not look up.
 You go to restaurants and kids are on their ipads, parents on their smart phones.
 Everyone is together but separate looking into a screen.
 Looking for what on their phones?
 What is happening in someone else’s life while they scroll through feeds? or the latest?
-Why is that more important than the person right in front of you? why is that more important that just being present to observe and feel what is there now?
+Why is that more important than the person right in front of you? why is that more important that just being present to observe and feel what is here now?

 I like my unpublished life.
 Noone knows where I go now, what I eat, what my kids are doing on a daily basis, what clothes I am wearing.
 Why should they? it was never meant for other people.
 I see how technology is destroying minds, relationships and the very fabric of society.
 In this virtual world authenticity is lost, not to mention how some evil corporations and powerful entities use social media to manipulate the minds of people, program them and use their data. ( I could write a book on this alone)